- Actor-Shared Background: Matt Devlin is of Irish ancestry, just like Jamie Bamber.

-Fake Irish: Subverted.
+- Fake Irish: Subverted.
 Jamie Bamber was born in London, but has Irish ancestry and citizenship thanks to his mother.
-Matt reveals his Irish heritage to a young prostitute he's interrogating and states that during his rookie year's he was "called mick for the first 6 months because my family are Irish", but his background is slightly different—in an interview, Bamber described Matt as being from "an immigrant Irish family" indicating that he was born in Ireland and then emigrated to England.
+Matt reveals his Irish heritage to a young prostitute he's interrogating and states that during his rookie year's he was "called mick for the first 6 months because my family are Irish", but his background might be slightly different—in an interview, Bamber described Matt as being from "an immigrant Irish family" indicating that he was born in Ireland and then emigrated to England.

-Irony as She Is Cast: Matt butchering the French language when trying to talk to a witness when in Real Life, Jamie Bamber speaks excellent French (aside from an early childhood spent in Paris, it's one of two languages, the other being Italian, that he studied for his Modern Language degree).
+- Irony as She Is Cast: Matt butchering the French language when trying to talk to a witness when in Real Life, Jamie Bamber speaks excellent French (aside from an early childhood spent in Paris, it's one of two languages, the other being Italian, that he studied for his Modern Language degree).

-McLeaned: Matt Devlin was killed in a drive-by shooting when actor Jamie Bamber finished his contract; at the time he was doing a pilot for a US show which was not ordered to series.
-The writers probably wanted to kill off a major character to provide good drama, so it's a pretty classic example of Reason #1 for this trope — the following episode was one of the series best as the team struggled to deal with their grief while doing their best to ensure that his killer was brought to justice.
+- McLeaned: Matt Devlin was killed in a drive-by shooting when actor Jamie Bamber finished his contract; at the time he was doing a pilot for a US show which was not ordered to series.
+The writers probably wanted to kill off a major character to provide good drama, so it's a pretty classic example of Reason #1 for this trope the following episode was one of the series best as the team struggled to deal with their grief while doing their best to ensure that his killer was brought to justice.

-Playing Against Type: Walsh is a well-known comedic actor and game show host who was thoroughly impressive as Brooks.
+- Playing Against Type: Walsh is a well-known comedic actor and game show host who was thoroughly impressive as Brooks.

-Too Soon: Because its plot bore considerable similarities to a Real Life murder that occurred the day before it was scheduled to air, the Series 8 finale "Repeat To Fade" was pulled from the schedule and replaced with a Season 5 repeat.
+- Too Soon: Because its plot bore considerable similarities to a Real Life murder that occurred the day before it was scheduled to air, the Series 8 finale "Repeat To Fade" was pulled from the schedule and replaced with a Season 5 repeat.
 It took nearly a month for it to be rescheduled.

 - The Wiki Rule: Law and Order Wiki.